 You can find more information on our faculty and their research below:

-What Can I Do With a PhD in Pharmacology and Toxicology?
+What Can You Do With a PhD in Pharmacology and Toxicology?

 With a doctorate in pharmacology and toxicology, you’ll have a thorough theoretical knowledge and hours of laboratory experience that can immediately improve your career prospects.
 Numerous pharmacologist jobs and toxicologist jobs exist in diverse settings including: